A Giant Arc on the Sky: The Giant Arc

 The choice of maximum $q$ ($k$) value that is adopted for the test will depend on the control-case ratio, as can be seen from the test statistic calculation.
 There are $\sim 20$ times as many probes (controls) as Mg~{\sc II} absorbers (cases) in the redshift interval of the GA. \citet{CuzickEdwards1990} examine the power of the CE test with varying control-case ratios and find that a control-case ratio of between $4$ and $6$ is optimum (see their Fig.~5).

 Therefore, we choose to use a control-case ratio of $\sim$~5:1.
 To achieve this we randomly select 25 per cent of the probes, for each of 100 runs of {\it qnn.test}.
+(Randomly-selected controls that duplicate the coordinates of the cases in a given run are removed.)
 The 100 runs also allow us to assess how robust are the estimates of significance for the Mg~{\sc II} absorbers.

 We use a set of $q$ ($k$) values: 1, 2, 4, 8, 12, 16, 20, 24, 28, 32, 36, 40, 44, 48, 52, 56, 60, and 64.
 We start by applying the {\it qnn.test} to the basic GA field.

 Then, to assess the (presumed) dominance of the GA itself we apply the test to a succession of smaller fields (smaller in the north-south direction), all centred on the GA.
 In Figs~\ref{fig:CE_med_and_MgII_GA} to \ref{fig:CE_med_and_MgII_GA_zoom2}, the median $p$-value over 100 runs of 2000 random simulations is shown plotted against the chosen $q$ values, with the corresponding flat-fielded Mg~{\sc II} image shown alongside.